turingschool/mod-0-project-fe/finalPrep/README.md

-# Mod 1 Final Prep
+# Final Prep

-Congrats on making it to the Mod 0 Final Prep!
-Complete the final exercises below and be sure to carefully follow the Pull Request steps to submit your work!
+Congrats on making it to the Final Prep section of your Mod 0 Project!
+The work done in this section will directly support your readiness for the first day and weeks of Mod 1!
+Complete the final exercises below and be sure to carefully follow the Pull Request steps to submit your work.

 ### Final Technical Prep

-Complete the [Annotation Challenge](./annotations.js) to review all concepts you've covered in the Mod 1 Pre-work!
+Complete the [Annotation Challenge](./annotations.js) to review all concepts you've covered in the Mod 0 Project!
 Take this as an oppotunity to demonstrate that you know all your technical vocabulary - explain each line of code as if you were teaching a beginner.

 ### Refactor Previous Work